 Prepare to be inspired.
 This interview is with Nicole of the blog Bite Me.
 The Epic Saga of Lyme Disease & Me.
 As you read on, you will see she is a talented writer, and if you visit her fantastic Etsy store (which I really recommend you do), you will see she is also a talented knitter.
-I have yet to require a picc line, but if I do, I will run over to her store and buy one of her beautiful covers.
+If you require a picc line, consider visiting her store to buy one of her beautiful covers.
 Nicole's personality shines through her illness and she has wisdom beyond her years.
 I hope you enjoy the interview and visit Bite Me. to follow Nicole along her Lyme journey.
 You will definitely learn a thing or two.

 Tell us a little about yourself and your blog:

 My name is Nicole, I'm 23 and have been blogging away at Bite Me. since I was 15.
 I have always had a passion for writing, and it is a healthy, therapeutic way to share what I am going through, and to process all the craziness that comes with being chronically ill.
 I had very little energy when I started, but words are something that have always come easy to me.
 When I first became ill in 2008, there was much less Lyme disease awareness, and few people were sharing their stories.
 I want to help educate, and maybe bring hope to people using my tiny platform in this corner of the universe.

 What are your passions?